WWE Spoilers: Mick Foley And Triple H Return For ‘Monday Night Raw’, The Shield Tries To Recover

 Speaking of The Undertaker, 2018 marks the 20th anniversary of the legendary match between him and Mick Foley inside Hell in a Cell.
 With that PPV coming up soon, Foley is going to be on Raw to remember that amazing match and give some advice to those stepping into the structure later this month.

-New Orleans is always a city that is full of surprises and wrestling fans can be sure that some will be coming this week on Monday Night Raw.
+New Orleans is always a city that is full of surprises, and wrestling fans can be sure that some will be coming this week on Monday Night Raw.
 The Shield is hoping to regain some of their prestige, but it seems almost as if the entire WWE roster is against them.
 Along with that storyline, the “Big Easy” will be thrilled to see Triple H and Mick Foley return to speak on some on some of the biggest moments and events of all time.